jluo1996/MonsterHunterRise_Utilities/README.md

-# Monster Hunter Rise UI Utilities
+# Monster Hunter Rise Mod Manager

-A comprehensive overlay mod for Monster Hunter Rise that provides detailed in-game UI enhancements using REFramework.
+A comprehensive GUI application for managing mods for Monster Hunter Rise, providing an easy way to install and uninstall various game enhancements.

 ## Features

-This mod adds various UI elements to enhance your Monster Hunter Rise gameplay experience:
+This application manages several popular Monster Hunter Rise mods:

+- **MHR Overlay**: A detailed in-game UI overlay that provides:
-- **Damage Meter**: Track damage dealt by all players in real-time
+  - Damage Meter: Track damage dealt by all players in real-time
-- **Monster Health Bars**: Display health, stamina, and rage for large monsters
+  - Monster Health Bars: Display health, stamina, and rage for large monsters
-- **Buff Tracking**: Monitor active buffs, debuffs, item effects, and melody effects
+  - Buff Tracking: Monitor active buffs, debuffs, item effects, and melody effects
-- **Endemic Life Information**: Show details about environmental creatures
+  - Endemic Life Information: Show details about environmental creatures
-- **Player Stats**: Display various player statistics
+  - Player Stats: Display various player statistics
-- **Time Display**: Show quest time and other timing information
+  - Time Display: Show quest time and other timing information
-- **Small Monster Tracking**: Information about small monsters in the area
+  - Small Monster Tracking: Information about small monsters in the area

+- **REFramework**: The core framework required for most mods
+- **REFramework Direct2D**: Alternative Direct2D rendering for REFramework
+- **Teleport Mod**: Teleportation functionality
+- **Spirit Birds Mod**: Spirit Bird enhancements
+- **Drop Rates Enhanced Mod**: Enhanced drop rates with different balance options

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/jluo1996/MonsterHunterRise_Utilities/releases) page
-2. Extract the contents to a folder
+2. Extract the executable file (MHR_Utilities.exe or similar)
-3. Run `install_UI_Utilities.bat` as administrator
+3. Run the executable as administrator
-4. When prompted, enter the full path to your Monster Hunter Rise game installation directory (e.g., `C:\Program Files (x86)\Steam\steamapps\common\MonsterHunterRise\`)
+4. When prompted, select the full path to your Monster Hunter Rise game installation directory (e.g., `C:\Program Files (x86)\Steam\steamapps\common\MonsterHunterRise\`)
-5. The mod will automatically install the necessary files
+5. Select the mods you want to install from the list
+6. Click "Install Selected Mods"

 ## Requirements

 - Monster Hunter Rise (PC)
 - Windows 10 or later
+- Administrator privileges for installation

 ## Usage

-After installation, launch Monster Hunter Rise.
-The overlay will appear automatically during gameplay.
+After installation:

+1. Launch the Mod Manager application
+2. Ensure the game installation path is correct (the app will try to auto-detect it)
+3. Check the boxes next to the mods you want to install
+4. Click "Install Selected Mods"
+5. Launch Monster Hunter Rise to use the mods

-### Customization
+### MHR Overlay Customization

-The mod includes extensive customization options:
+For the MHR Overlay mod specifically:

 - **In-Game Menu**: Press the configured hotkey (default: Insert) to open the customization menu
 - **Configuration Files**: Settings are saved in `MonsterHunterRise\reframework\data\MHR Overlay\configs\`